The best Italy travel guide

 Beaches in Italy

 In Italy, there are some of the most beautiful secluded beaches of the world.
 The Italian peninsula is littered with wonderful shores among smooth pebbles, reefs, and natural rocks.

 From sea-bed that shelves gently, ideal for families with children, to wild beaches, perfect to relax away from the crowd.

-From Ligurian, and the 2 main islands, Sardinian and Sicily, the Italian beaches are the best!
+From Liguria, and the 2 main islands, Sardinia and Sicily, the Italian beaches are the best!

 Top 20 italian beaches